 The answer here is extremely simple -- efficiency.
 Persistent connections are good if the overhead to create a link to your SQL server is high.
 Whether or not this overhead is really high depends on many factors.

-There are some pre's and cons about persistent connections, you just have to
+There are some pre's and cons about persistent connections, you just have to read it for yourself

 The Following User Says Thank You to sjaq For This Useful Post: